-The IEEE/Royal Society of Edinburgh (RSE) Wolfson James Clerk Maxwell Award, established in 2006, is named in honor of the 19th century Scottish mathematician and physicist James Clerk Maxwell.
+The IEEE/Royal Society of Edinburgh (RSE) James Clerk Maxwell Medal, established in 2006, is named in honor of the 19th century Scottish mathematician and physicist, James Clerk Maxwell.
 Maxwell laid the foundations of electromagnetic wave theory, radio propagation, microwave techniques, and radio communications.

 Presented to: An individual, team, or multiple recipients up to two in number

 Scope: For groundbreaking contributions that have had an exceptional impact on the development of electronics and electrical engineering, or related fields